Artificial Replay: A Meta-Algorithm for Harnessing Historical Data in Bandits: Conclusion

 \section{Conclusion}

 We present \ArtReplay, a meta-algorithm that modifies {\em any base bandit algorithm} to efficiently harness historical data.
-As we show, under a widely applicable \iidata condition, the regret of \ArtReplay is distributionally identical to that of a full warm-start approach, while also guaranteeing significantly better time complexity.
-Our experimental results highlight the advantage of using \ArtReplay over \Full via a variety of base algorithms, applied to $K$-armed and continuous combinatorial bandit models.
+As we show, under a widely applicable \iidata condition, the regret of \ArtReplay is distributionally identical to that of a full warm-start approach, while also guaranteeing significantly better data efficiency.

+Our experimental results highlight the advantage of using \ArtReplay over \Full on a variety of base algorithms, applied to $K$-armed and continuous combinatorial bandit models.
 These advantages even hold for base algorithms such as Thompson sampling and Information Directed Sampling (IDS) that do not exhibit \iidata.
-Directions for future work include \textit{(i)}~find \iidata algorithms in other bandit domains such as linear contextual bandits, \textit{(ii)}~incorporate the \ArtReplay approach into reinforcement learning, and \textit{(iii)}~provide theoretical bounds showing that \ArtReplay has \emph{optimal} data usage when incorporating historical data.